dewan-ahmed/terraform-iac-tutorial/README.md

 ### What did we get out of this POC?

 With this POC, you can show Mr. Byte Boss that one of his engineering team can create a blueprint for all the services used for a development environment and other teams can reuse that blueprint in the form of a Terraform module.
 You also showed how variables can be used by different teams for their own environments.
 For example, they might choose a different cloud region for their setup which is configured using the **variables.tf** and **dev.tfvars** files for their environment.

+## Wrap up

+With these POCs, Mr. Byte Boss was able to convince all the engineering teams to move from their precious scripts to Terraform.
+Just kidding!
+It takes time, effort, and patience for any tools transition.
+With your help, Mr. Boss was able to show the engineering teams what are the benefits of using a declarative IaC tool over one-off shell scripts.
+This will, hopefully, start the mindshift to adopt Terraform as the preferred tool for multicloud large-scale cloud deployments.